truenas/middleware/docs/userguide/index.rst

 If you have unformatted disks or wish to overwrite the filesystem (and data) on your disks, use the ZFS Volume Manager to format the desired disks into a ZFS pool.

-If you are new to RAID concepts or would like an overview of the differences between hardware RAID and ZFS RAIDZ, skim through the section on Hardware
-Recommendations before using ZFS Volume Manager.
+If you are new to RAID concepts or would like an overview of the differences between hardware RAID and ZFS RAIDZ, skim through `Hardware Recommendations`_ before using ZFS Volume Manager.

 If you click on :menuselection:`Storage --> Volumes --> ZFS Volume Manager`, you will see a screen similar to the example shown in Figure 8.1l.